-- use a hyphen to omit the word "through."for example, when writing a range of numbers in a text message or other informal writings, it's acceptable to write "17 - 33," instead of "17 through 33." see, how the hyphen can replace or omit the word "through?"
+For example, when writing a range of numbers in a text message or other informal writings, it's acceptable to write "17 - 33," instead of "17 through 33."
+See, how the hyphen can replace or omit the word "through?"

-- use a hyphen in certain compound words. as far as knowing which compound words are hyphenated, spell check and grandfather google can help you out with that information. however, a few examples of hyphenated compound words are check-in, follow-up and part-time.
+As far as knowing which compound words are hyphenated, spell check and grandfather Google can help you out with that information.
+However, a few examples of hyphenated compound words are check-in, follow-up, and part-time.

-- use a hyphen in compound nouns. (a compound noun includes a noun and a prepositional phrase.) examples of compound nouns are sister-in-law, brother-in-law, and jack-in-the-box.
+A compound noun includes a noun and a prepositional phrase.
+Examples of compound nouns are sister-in-law, brother-in-law, and jack-in-the-box.

 I hope these grammar tips help.